Can Bulimia Kill You?

 Mental Health Complications

-This combination of factors can be very dangerous and, unfortunately, sometimes also deadly.
-People who struggle with bulimia have been found to have elevated rates of suicidal ideation, and people who struggle with the condition are sadly seven times more likely to die by suicide.
-[1,9]
+This combination of factors can be very dangerous and, unfortunately, deadly.
+People who struggle with bulimia have been found to have elevated rates of suicidal ideation and are seven times more likely to die by suicide.2,9

 Can You Reverse the Harm Caused by Bulimia?

-And working to improve nutritional intake can provide a further boost to both physical and mental health, helping to balance levels of essential fluids and chemicals and restoring the body to normal functioning.
+Reducing or eliminating purging behavior alone can help put a stop to some of the damaging effects the disorder has on the body.
+And working to improve nutritional intake can provide a further boost to both physical and mental health, balancing levels of essential fluids and chemicals and restoring the body to normal functioning.

-Where to Seek Help for Bulimia
+When and Where to Seek Help for Bulimia

 Resources

-3. Bretz W. A. (2002).
+3. Bretz WA.
+(2002).
 Oral profiles of bulimic women: Diagnosis and management.
 What is the evidence?
 The Journal of Evidence-Based Dental Practice; 2(4):267–272.

-4. Denholm, M., Jankowski, J. (2011, February 1).
+5. Denholm M, Jankowski J. (2011, February 1).
 Gastroesophageal Reflux Disease and Bulimia Nervosa – A Review of the Literature.
 Diseases of the Esophagus; 24(2):79-85.

-5. Brewster, D. H., Nowell, S. L., & Clark, D. N. (2015).
-Risk of oesophageal cancer among patients previously hospitalised with eating disorder.
+6. Brewster DH, Nowell SL, & Clark DN.
+(2015).
+Risk of oesophageal cancer among patients previously hospitalised with eating disorders.
 Cancer Epidemiology; 39(3):313–320.

-6. Zepf, B. (2004).
+7. Zepf B. (2004).
 Metabolic Abnormalities in Bulimia Nervosa.
-American Family Physician, 69(6):1530-1532.
+American Family Physician; 69(6):1530-1532.

-7. Castro, D., Sharma, S. (2022, September 12).
+8. Castro D, Sharma S. (2022, September 12).
 Hypokalemia.
 StatPearls.
-Retrieved September 17, 2022.
+Accessed September 17, 2022.

-9. Smith, A. R., Zuromski, K. L., & Dodd, D. R. (2018).
+9. Smith AR, Zuromski KL, & Dodd DR. (2018).
 Eating disorders and suicidality: what we know, what we don’t know, and suggestions for future research.
-Current opinion in psychology; 22:63–67.
+Current Opinion in Psychology; 22:63–67.

-Last Update | 12 - 19 - 2022
+Last Update | 11 - 3 - 2025

 Medical Disclaimer